raubana/NeverEndingDungeon/README.txt

  ===== RUNNING THE GAME =====

-There's two files you can run - one that's compiled, another that's pure source-code:

-For Window's users, there's the "NeverEndingDungeon.exe" file, which only requires being double-clicked to execute.

 To run the source-code for most operating system (Windows, Linux, Mac OS), first make sure the below dependencies have been met.
 After that, simply double-click the file named "NeverEndingDungeon.py", or run the file through console if your root "python.exe" file is not from the python27 folder.